skiadas/FunctionalProgrammingCourse/notes/state_monad.md

 yield :: a -> ProgStateT a
 yield v = PST (\mem -> (v, mem))
 ```
+We will see later an even nicer way to do it, because as we will learn later the bind operation `>>=` allows us to use a `do ...` setup, and work with `ProgStateT`-chaining just like we did with `IO`-chaining.

 And now, here is our final version for `evalStmt`:
 ```haskell